nktnlx/jetbrains_python_developer/7_rock_paper_scissors/README.md

 An example of the script execution:
 ```
-scissors
-Sorry, but the computer chose rock

 paper
 Sorry, but the computer chose scissors

 rock
+There is a draw (rock)

+scissors
-Sorry, but the computer chose paper
+Well done.
+The computer chose paper and failed
 ```